 Although commercial bottled products are expensive, they are convenient.
 It is practical to make your own dipping or brushing base glazes that dry faster and fit better (do not craze or shiver).
 Adding powdered stains is also possible.
 There is lots of documentation on how to make and mix our G1916Q and G3879 and recipes.
 Each of them has variations to enable tuning fit any body.
 It is possible to mix them as a brushing glaze, base coat or dipping glaze.

 This body fires very white yet transparent from some glaze manufacturers can produce a yellowish tone (the dolomite is reacting with glazes of certain chemistries).
-We highly recommend Spectrum 700 as the clear glaze of choice (you may have to switch if your traditional transparent does not work well).
+We recommend Spectrum 700 as the clear glaze of choice (other transparent we have tested have issues).
 Our G3879 dipping glaze recipe also produces a high-quality crystal clear.

 These are Plainsman Snow cast pieces with L3685Z7 stained engobe on the upper sections.
 They have been clear glazed with Mayco S-2101, Duncan PB001, Amaco LG-10 and Spectrum 700 transparent glazes.
 The left half of each has an extra glaze layer, that has not made much difference in any of them.
 The S-2101 transmits the brown color best, the LG-10 and PB001 a little less.
 The 700 is decidedly lighter, it is altering the brown color (likely MgO in the glaze is reacting with the stain).
 However, over the white body, the 700 is by far the best, being crystal clear and glassy smooth.
 The lower halves of these also demonstrate something equally interesting: The ones that don't alter the brown do react with the MgO in the white body, yellowing it and turning opaque in areas.
 The lesson is to try various brands of clear glazes over underglaze decoration and colored engobes, especially with dolomite-based low fire bodies.
 It might even be advantageous to use one brand on the insides of pieces and another on the engobe or slip-decorated exteriors.